twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-en-chap07%zh.rst

    * - Translated from the Pali by Friedrich Max Müller) [7]_
      - 95 Such a one who does his duty is tolerant like the earth, like Indra's bolt; he is like a lake without mud; no new births are in store for him.

+   * - Cited from DLMBS [8]_
+     - | **DhP 95**
+       | Such a one, who is not obstructed, just like the earth, who is similar to the Indra's stake, who is virtuous,
+       | who is like a lake without mud - for such a one there is no more round of rebirth.
+[DLMBSFn-V095]_

 .. _Dhp096: